Mc-Cheater/Portfolio/README.md

 (two to three years in length)
 Students wishing to study for the Doctorat must first complete the DES(S/A).
 Doctoral studies require at least two years of research beyond the DES and the writing and defense of a dissertation.
 The Doctorat en M&#233;decine and Doctorat en M&#233;decine Dentaire require a baccalaur&#233;at from the science track for entry and studies last seven and five years respectively.</td></tr></tbody></table></div>

+Between September 2014 and July 2018 pursued my Bachelor's Degree of Mathematical and Computer science (the local name is "Licence Mathématiques et Informatique" at the University Mohammed V Souissi (Rabat), you may find more informations about it here [Official Faculty website](http://www.fsr.ac.ma/content/sciences-math%C3%A9matiques-et-informatique 'Official Faculty website').

+The content put focus on Mathematics basics during the first year (Calculus,Algebra, Linear Algebra, Arithmetics etc...),with some course on physics (Electrostatics and Thermodynamics) and an introduction to Algorithmic and Informatics, then you may specialize into Applied mathematics or computing science, i followed the computing science path.

+The two following years emphasis on the specialization choosen by the students with courses on programmation (Imperative programming under c (two courses), OOP (JAVA) Conception(UML), SQL Databases and relational algebra, Numerical Analysis, Operating systems(two courses), Computer architecture, Web developpement (two courses HTML CSS JS, PHP), Computer networks (3 courses), Data structures, Probability and Statistics,Compilation, Electronics and Magnetostatics.

+Then From September 2018 to November 2020 (The presentation of the final study project was delayed due to the coronavirus crisis, Moroccan authorities imposed a strict 3 months quarantine) I pursued a Master' Degree at the same University on Intelligent Processing Systems wich focus on Artifical Intelligence and Data Science with courses on Data Mining, Machine Learning, Computational and Heuristics, Artificial Intelligence, Big Data, Cloud Computing, Business Intelligence, Constraint satisfaction problems etc... .(more info: [Master Flyer](http://www.fsr.ac.ma/content/traitement-intelligent-des-systemes 'Master Flyer').

 ## Precedent work